 When you find a piece that you can appreciate, it sends the message that you don’t think that your partner is way off the mark.
 Finding the good helps your partner see that you understand where they are coming from.
 When that happens, they will relax or soften in response.

 If you have followed me for any time, you know how much I love the power of appreciation and gratitude.
 They don’t erase the problems in the relationship.
 But they build up goodwill between you so that conflicts are easier to resolve.
 They also help you see your relationship more fully and honestly.

 If you are ready to let go of the disappointment and resentment of the past so you can feel close and connected with your partner, then join me in couples coaching.
-Developing the power of gratitude and appreciation are one of the tools we use to change how you and your partner relate to one another.
+Developing the power of gratitude and appreciation is one of the tools we use to change how you and your partner relate to one another.

 - Identify and repair the past hurts that block feeling connected.